 What is the process for reviewing reports submitted to FDA related to compounding?

 All incidents received are logged into a database and reviewed by the Compounding Incidents Program for appropriate action.
-Each incident is assigned to a consumer safety officer who researches and investigates the incident.
-The consumer safety officer researches the issue, the compounder, and the drug, looking for any signals of larger safety issues.
+Each incident is assigned to a consumer safety officer who researches and investigates the incident, looking for any signals of larger safety issues.
 FDA may contact the reporter of the incident directly to obtain missing or additional information that will aid the evaluation.

 The Incident Coordination Group discusses incidents to determine next steps as necessary.
 The Incident Coordination Group is a multi-office collaboration of stakeholders in the agency with expertise in various areas such as manufacturing and pharmaceutical quality, drug information, and pharmacovigilance.